 How to Find An Immigration Lawyer in Spain

 I started doing my research on YouTube, via Americans in Spain Facebook groups, and looking at Google reviews.
 I would recommend spending a few hours doing your own research before deciding on 2-3 lawyers to book consultations with.
+Ultimately, we looked at 3 options before making our decision.

 It’s important to do some preliminary research on visa options and get an understanding of what visa types might make sense for you.
 Once you have an idea of what visa you’d like to apply for, try to find lawyers that specialize in that area.